TeamTomodachi/GakkoServices/README.md

 ## Routing

-The Base URL of the API Gateway is `/auth`
+The Base URL of the Auth Server is `/auth`.

-The API Gateway has a single graphical interpreter endpoints
+The Base URL of the API Gateway is `/api-gateway`

-* `/auth/swagger`

-And a couple API Controllers

-* `/auth/api/Authentication`
-* `/auth/api/AuthToken`
-* `/auth/api/UserAccount`

-The Auth Server also has an IdentityServer4 OAuth Endpoint setup here

-* `/auth/account`
-* `/auth/.well-known/openid-configuration`
+See the `README.md` files in the respective Services for additional information on routing

 ## Configuration